KoganeShiro/42_Cursus/README.md

 42 is a private, nonprofit and tuition-free computer programming school that was founded in France by Xavier Niel.
 The school is known for its unique and innovative approach to education, with a focus on project-based learning and peer-to-peer collaboration.

-## Here are all my project of my 42 cursus
+## Here are all my projects of my 42 cursus

  - Piscine
  - Libft